jni/git-tutorial/0-installation.md

 $ git config --global alias.lsd "log --graph --decorate --pretty=oneline --abbrev-commit --all"
 {% endhighlight %}

+Then you can get a nice history *within your terminal* by typing:

+{% highlight console %}
+$ git lsd
+{% endhighlight %}

 ---

 Whew!
 That's quite a lot of stuff!
 But I hope by the end of the tutorial you'll